-Health facilities in Ethiopia are very limited and are generally inadequate outside the capital.
-Even the best hospitals in Addis Ababa suffer from inadequate facilities, antiquated equipment, and shortages of supplies (particularly medicines).
-There is a shortage of physicians.
+Health facilities in Ethiopia (both urban and rural areas) are very limited and are considered adequate only for stabilization and emergency care.
+Hospitals in Addis Ababa suffer from inadequate facilities, outdated equipment, and shortages of supplies and medications.
+All facilities require a cash deposit (dependent on the type of medical condition) before admittance and forbid medical release until all accrued charges are paid.
+There is a shortage of physicians and other qualified medical personnel.
 Emergency assistance is limited.
-Psychiatric services and medications are practically nonexistent.
+Some hospitals have ambulance services but these are limited, unreliable, and require an on-scene cash payment.
+Psychiatric services and medications are very limited.
 Serious illnesses and injuries often require travelers to be medically evacuated from Ethiopia to a location where adequate medical attention is available.
-Such “medevac” services are very expensive and are generally available only to travelers who either have travel insurance that covers medevac services or who are able to pay for the service in advance (often in excess of USD 40,000).
+Such “medevac” services are very expensive and are generally available only to travelers who either have travel insurance that covers medevac services or who are able to pay for the service in advance.
+The cost for medical evacuation may range from $40,000 to $200,000 USD.
 See Medical Insurance information below.
 Travelers must carry their own supplies of prescription drugs and preventive medicines, as well as a doctor's note describing the medication.
 If the quantity of drugs exceeds that which would be expected for personal use, a permit from the Ministry of Health is required.

-Malaria is prevalent in Ethiopia outside of the highland areas.
-Travelers who become ill with a fever or flu-like illness while traveling in a malaria-risk area and up to one year after returning home should seek prompt medical attention and explain to the health care provider their travel history and which anti-malarials they have been taking.
-For additional information on malaria, protection from insect bites, and anti-malarial drugs, please visit the Centers for Disease Control and Prevention malaria website.
+Malaria is prevalent in Ethiopia outside of the highland areas excluding Addis Ababa.
+Extremely high malaria transmission occurs throughout the year below 2,000 m (6,600 ft).
+Altitudes between 2,000 m and 2,500 m are subject to infrequent epidemics.
+Travelers who become ill with a fever or flu-like illness while traveling in a malaria-risk area and up to one year after returning home should seek prompt medical attention and report their travel history and anti-malarial medication taken.
+For additional information on malaria, insect precautions, protection from insect bites, and anti-malarial drugs, please visit the Centers for Disease Control and Prevention malaria website.

 Ethiopia is a mountainous country and the high altitude may cause health problems, even for healthy travelers.
 Addis Ababa is the third highest capital city in the world, at an altitude of 8,300 feet.
 Travelers may experience shortness of breath, fatigue, nausea, headaches and an inability to sleep.
 Individuals with respiratory (including asthma) or heart conditions should consult with a health care professional before traveling to Ethiopia.
 Travelers to Ethiopia should also avoid swimming in any lakes, rivers, or still bodies of water (other than Lake Langano).
 Most bodies of water have been found to contain parasites.
 Travelers should be aware that Ethiopia has a high prevalence of HIV/AIDS.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Ethiopia.
-Please verify this with the Embassy of Ethiopia before you travel.
+Please verify this with the Ethiopian Embassy before you travel.
 Please refer to the “Entry Restrictions” section of this notice, or the Ethiopian Embassy website.